pauloamed/ICPC/ideas/graphs_trees.md

 # Graphs properties

+### Tree: Sum of subtree sizes
+In a tree, the sum of all subtree sizes equal to the sum of all depths.

 ### Functional graphs
 Each node has outdegree 1.
 A connected component contains exactly one cycle (and possibly some chains of nodes leading into the cycle).